Stratio/cassandra-lucene-index/doc/documentation.rst

 It is possible to specify a sequence of `geometrical transformations <#transformations>`__ to be applied to the shape before indexing it.
 It could be used for indexing only the centroid of the shape, or a buffer around it, etc.

+Indexing is based on a `composite spatial strategy <https://eng.climate.com/2014/04/16/polygons-in-lucene/>`__ that stores shapes in a doc values field and also indexes them into a geohash recursive prefix tree with a certain precision level.
+The low-accuracy prefix tree is used to quickly find results, maybe producing some false positives, and the doc values field is used to discard these false positives.

 This mapper depends on `Java Topology Suite (JTS) <http://www.vividsolutions.com/jts>`__.
 This library can't be distributed together with this project due to license compatibility problems, but you can add it by putting `jts-core-1.14.0.jar <http://search.maven.org/remotecontent?filepath=com/vividsolutions/jts-core/1.14.0/jts-core-1.14.0.jar>`__